tasmota/docs/docs/Home-Assistant.md

 Send `tele/%topic%/STATE` in addition to `stat/%topic%/RESULT` for commands `State`, `Power` and any command causing a light to be turned on.

 !!! note "For every change you made on your device configuration you will need a reboot or use `SetOption19 1` again to see the changes under Home Assistant."

-!!! warning
-     Please be advised that not all sensors can be correctly rendered under Home Assistant.
-In those cases a fallback function will be used to create a generic sensor and the correct operation is not guaranteed.

 ### Disabling
 To disable MQTT discovery and remove the retained message, execute `SetOption19 0`.